Wage and Hour Division (WHD)

 Coverage and Eligibility

-Including both pubic and private sector employees, 66.1 percent of the U.S. labor force in 1995 worked for establishments who were covered by the FMLA.
+Including both public and private sector employees, 66.1 percent of the U.S. labor force in 1995 worked for establishments who were covered by the FMLA.
 Among private sector workers only, 59.5 percent worked for covered establishments.
 Not all of these employees were eligible, however, because of the Act’s requirements for length of service and hours worked in the past year.
 Among public and private sector employees combined, 54.9 percent were covered and eligible; the share covered and eligible was lower, 46.5 percent, when only private sector workers were considered.

 Establishment Leave Practices